 Continuous Intelligence (CI)

-This is another trend we can expect to grow in 2020.
+This is another big data trend we can expect to grow in 2020.
 It’s another way to improve the decision-making process in companies.
 Long story short–CI integrates real-time analytics with business operations.
 This technology processes historical and current data alike in order to support the decision-making process, or–in some instances–automate it as well.

 What’s particularly interesting, CI uses another technology mentioned in this article–augmented analytics.
 Continuous intelligence is a new technology, which is made possible by augmented analytics and the evolution of other big data and AI technologies.
 The potential applications are still ahead, but we can predict that CI can help in: